sonwr/sonwr.github.io/2024_cg/assignment1-3/readme.md

-# Ray Tracing Lab - Spring 2024
+# Assignment 1-3: Ray Tracing

 This repository contains the implementation of a simple ray tracer designed for the Computer Graphics and Image Processing course in Spring 2024.
 The ray tracer is developed in Python and consists of three main parts: ray-object intersection, shading with the Phong model, and antialiasing.